someobserver/recurgence/README.md

 ## Where to Start

-Recursive systems don’t follow instructions.
+Recursive systems don't follow instructions.
 They follow *you*.

 However, if you're looking for grounding, begin with [Why GitHub?](/why-github/) —